keybittech/awayto_dev/content/docs/0.3.0/guides/socket_basics.md

 }
 ```

 There is a lot we can accomplish with the `useWebSocketSubscribe` and it can be configured for any pub/sub related context.
-For a look at more advanced uses of the socket, review the [Call provider]({{< param "v2Repo" >}}/blob/main/app/website/src/modules/web_socket/WSCallProvider.tsx), [Text provider]({{< param "v2Repo" >}}/blob/main/app/website/src/modules/web_socket/WSTextProvider.tsx) and [Whiteboard component]({{< param "v2Repo" >}}/blob/main/app/website/src/modules/exchange/Whiteboard.tsx) to see how multiple actions can be utilized more fully, how to handle subscribers, and more.
+For a look at more advanced uses of the socket, review the [Call provider]({{< param "v3Repo" >}}/blob/main/ts/src/modules/web_socket/WSCallProvider.tsx), [Text provider]({{< param "v3Repo" >}}/blob/main/ts/src/modules/web_socket/WSTextProvider.tsx) and [Whiteboard component]({{< param "v3Repo" >}}/blob/main/ts/src/modules/exchange/Whiteboard.tsx) to see how multiple actions can be utilized more fully, how to handle subscribers, and more.

 #### Less Basic: Socket Authorization and Allowances

 The WebSocket protocol does not define any methods for securing the upgrade request necessary to establish a connection between server and client.
-However, authenticated users will have an ongoing session in our Express API.
+However, authenticated users will have an ongoing session in our Go API.
 Therefore we can use it to ensure only authorized users can access the socket by using a ticketing system.
 Once the user is connected, the socket server can then handle its own requests in seeing which topics the user is allowed to connect to.

-In the API, we will find a dedicated set of [routes]({{< param "v2Repo" >}}/blob/main/api/src/routes/sock.ts) for use with the socket server.
-The socket auth flow is as follows:
+In 0.3.0, the WebSocket "server" is fully handled by the `/sock` [endpoint]({{< param "v3Repo" >}}/blob/main/go/pkg/api/sock.go) in the Go server, after receiving a `/ticket`:

   - the browser makes a request to `/ticket`
-  - the API proxies this request to a ticket creation end point on the socket server, which is keeping track of currently connected subscribers and their tickets/allowances
   - the browser receives a `connectionId:authCode` style pairing from `/ticket` which it uses to make the upgrade request
-  - a request is made to the reverse proxy's `/sock` endpoint, configired as an UPGRADE and forwarded to the socket server
+  - a request is made to the `/sock` endpoint, configired as an UPGRADE and handled with goroutines
-  - the socket server checks the incoming `authCode` against what has been stored on the server, expiring the ticket
+  - the endpoint checks the incoming `authCode` against what has been stored on the server, expiring the ticket
-  - the request is upgraded to a web socket connection and the browser can proceed to send messages using the `connectionId`
+  - the browser can proceed to send messages using the `connectionId`, which are then routed internally

 After having connected, the client can use the `transmit` function described previously to send a  `'subscribe'` action, along with the desired topic.
 An abstracted example of this process is used in the `useWebSocketSubscribe` hook.